-- ► Select Camera Settings in the main menu
+- Select Camera Settings in the main menu

-- ► Select USB Charging
+- Select USB Charging

-- ► Select On / Off
+- Select On/Off

 - Charging will only occur if the camera is in Standby mode or switched off.
 The charging process will be interrupted as soon as the camera is switched on.
-The charging will start automatically. - The camera will not switch to Standby mode when charging via USB. - The charging process will be interrupted in shooting mode. - · The bottom LED will flash during charging.
+The charging will start automatically. - The charging process will be interrupted when the picture is taken. - The bottom LED will flash during charging.